wso2/docs-is/en/docs/using-wso2-identity-server/customizing-login-pages-for-service-providers.md

 -   **sessionDataKey** : This is an identifier used by the Identity Server to maintain state information related to this particular request by the service provider.
+    !!! note
+        The 'sessionDataKey' query parameter is used to coordinate the request state across components participating in the request flow.
+It does not correlate with the user session.
+Furthermore, the request state maintained against the 'sessionDataKey' parameter value is cleared by each participating component at the end of request flow.
+This means that even if an external party grabs the 'sessionDataKey' they will not be able to get into the authentication sequence, as the user session is not associated with that key.
  -   **relyingParty** : This is the value we gave for the "Issuer" field when we registered the SAML2 SSO service provider (e.g., [travelocity.com](http://travelocity.com) ).
 This value is used to display different login pages to different service providers.